bscriver123/grouplang-secretary-bot/README.md

 This approach will help you efficiently manage multiple tasks, improving the overall performance of your bot.

+### Example Workflow Integration

+To integrate these asynchronous features into your existing workflow, consider the following example:

+- **Step 1**: Import necessary modules and define your async functions.
+- **Step 2**: Use `asyncio.gather` to manage and execute these functions concurrently.
+- **Step 3**: Run your main function using `asyncio.run()` to ensure all tasks are executed within the event loop.

+This approach will help you efficiently manage multiple tasks, improving the overall performance of your bot.

 ### Update Summary

 We have made enhancements to the audio transcription workflow to improve its efficiency and performance.
 Here are the key changes: